Tuplanolla/bmm/README.md

 `errno` and `strerror` cannot carry dynamic error information, it could be useful to have another mechanism.
 The proposal in the `tlerr` translation unit could work.

-#### Index Files

-To make browsing past simulations easier and more efficient, one could generate index files from the recorded streams.
-These would consist of fixed chunks that contain the message type and flags as usual, but instead of the message body there would simply be an offset number to the message within the record (always eight bytes).

 #### Allocation